 The last three weeks I have had some techie problems with the phone lines during my show.
 Sometimes my phone loses connection and sometimes my guest loses hers!
-Your first instinct is to PANIC and that makes dialing back into the podcast and remaining calm and positive and professional more difficult.
+Your first instinct is to PANIC, and that makes dialing back into the podcast and remaining calm, positive, and professional a great deal more difficult.
 What to do?

 The Show Must Go On!
 Before I switched my major to Speech Communication, I was a Voice Major in the Music Department.
-At the end of the semester you give a recital where you sing a selection from the pieces you have been learning for an audience made up of the professors from the Voice Department.
+At the end of the semester, you were required to give a recital where you sang a selection of the pieces you had been learning.
+The audience is made up of the professors from the Voice Department.
 Most of your grade rests with this performance.
 I sang in French, Italian, Latin and even one in English!
 I had no idea what I was saying which made learning the verses more difficult.

-My last podcast didn’t even remotely resemble my original plan, but the feedback I got was that the technological glitches and guest no shows made for a show that intrigued them so much that they were looking forward to the Say What You Mean Convention 2008-the event I was highlighting!
+My last podcast didn’t even remotely resemble my original plan, but the feedback I got was that the technical glitches and guest no-shows made for a show that intrigued them so much that they were looking forward to the Say What You Mean Convention 2008-the event I was highlighting!

 If the show really is the disaster you think it is after you listen to it, just remember that you can always delete it!
 Knowing that as you are going through the show putting out fires can help you focus and put things into perspective.

 Remember, the Lord gave you something to say…something that only you can say and something that someone out there needs to hear.
 Give Him the chance to set things right even when technology burps!